 The second illusion is that even if you knew what you wanted it is unlikely that you could get exactly that.
-Getting what you want might actually lead to a disappointment as we don't necessarily know what is good for us until we let life experiences shape us.
-For instance, 5 years ago I didn't know that I wanted to lead a fast growing women's network.
+Getting what you want may actually lead to a disappointment.
+We don’t often know what is good for us until we let life’s experiences shape us.
+For instance, 8 years ago I didn’t know that I wanted to lead a women’s network.
 DrivenWoman had not yet been born.
-But I did know I wanted to make an impact and explore what I'm capable of doing and grow.
+But I did know I wanted to make an impact and explore what I’m capable of doing, and grow.

-Accepting that you can't always get what you want and that it may be good for you sets you off to a good start.
-We are not suggesting that floating in life without any goals is a good idea.
-It is important to consciously plan ahead and set goals.
-Regular reviews of the way you want to live helps you make most of the one life you have - and live it to the full.
+Accepting that you can’t always get what you want and that it may be good for you sets you off to a good start.
+This is not to suggest that drifting through life without any goals is a good idea.
+It’s valuable to consciously plan ahead and set goals.
+Regular reviews of the way you want to live helps you make most of the one life you have – and live it to the full.

 Here are 5 steps you can take immediately to plan your life, even if you don’t know what you want.

 1) List four focus areas in your life

 We have created a simple matrix we use at our Lifeworking workshops that helps you to set goals in all areas of your life.
 The tool is called My Life Matrix and it helps you create a ‘Bigger Life Plan’.
 Most of us do lists and goals for work but not for our relationships or wellbeing, for example.
 It is very easy to get carried away with work or a project and neglect other areas of your life completely.

 In my matrix I have Relationship (with my husband), Family (kids and living the family life), Impact (how I can influence others and how my work influences me) and the fourth area is Balance (the ‘enjoy the journey‘ part and includes everything from riding a horse to art and cooking with friends).

 What are four key areas in your life?
 What actions do you need to take to improve these areas?